 The atomic resonance is at 6834 682 608 Hz.
 The standard is based on the gas cell method using optical state selection and optical detection.
 The gas cell contains rubidium gas at a pressure of only about 10-9 of atmospheric pressure.
-In order to reduce the effect of collisions among the rubidium atoms, an inert buffer gas (e.g., argon) is introduced into the cell at a pressure of 1/1000 of atmospheric pressure.
+In order to reduce the effect of collisions among the rubidium atoms, an inert buffer gas (e.g., argon) is introduced into the cell at a pressure of about 1/1000 of atmospheric pressure.
 This allows lifetimes of the rubidium atom oscillations (the oscillation lifetime T is still limited by atom collisions) of about 1/100 second.
-From eqs (3) and (4) we calculate a corresponding linewidth of about 100 Hz and a Q-value of several 107.
-Atomic collisions as well as the light and the microwave signal acting simultaneously on the same atoms cause frequency shifts of the order of 10-9.
+From eqs (3) and (4) we calculate a corresponding linewidth of about 100 Hz and a O-value of several 107.
+Atomic collisions as well as the simultaneous action of the light and the microwave signals on the same atom cause frequency shifts of the order of 10-9.
 These frequency shifts depend strongly on the composition, temperature, and pressure of the buffer gas and on the intensity of the light.
 As a result, rubidium gas cells vary in their resonance frequency by as much as 10-9 depending on the particular setting of the frequency shifting parameters during manufacturing.
 Since these influences cannot be expected to stay unchanged as time goes on, rubidium standards need not only initial calibration but also recalibrations because they exhibit a frequency drift, i.e., an aging analogous to crystal oscillators.
 The stability performance of rubidium standards is nevertheless quite spectacular.
 At one second sampling time they display a stability of better than 10-11 and perform near the 10-13 level for sampling times of up to a day.
 For longer times the frequency stability is spoiled by the frequency drift which is typically 1×10^{-11} per month (much less than the drift of crystal oscillators).
-Rubidium standards are used where excellent mediumterm stability (minutes to a day) is needed, where its reduced costs, size, and weight, as compared to cesium standards, are important, and where a crystal oscillator with its more frequent needs for recalibrations and its greater environmental sensitivity does not suffice.
+Commercial devices with the above mentioned performance are available as well as rubidium standards of lower performance at sigvificantly reduced costs.